5tnvan/vtastic/_pages/support.md

 To purchase membership

-1. Send an email to pay@vtastic.site with:
+1/ Send an email to pay@vtastic.site with:

-Subject

->Membership ID
+Subject >Membership ID

-Message

->Membership ID, Membership Name, Payment Method and your IG handle.
+Message >Membership ID, Membership Name, Payment Method and your IG handle.

-2. Support will get back to you with an *invoice*.
+2/ Support will get back to you with an *invoice*.

-3. Upon successful purchase, [~V](../v) Instagram handle will be given to you for access.
+3/ Upon successful purchase, [~V](../v) Instagram username will be given to you for access.

-<button onClick="location.href='mailto:pay@vtastic.site'" class="button-65 button-66" role="button">Contact support to purchase</button>
+<button onClick="location.href='mailto:pay@vtastic.site'" class="button-65 button-66" role="button">Email pay@vtastic.site</button>

 ________
 <br>

 ## `Help & Troubleshoot`

-Support will only attend to membership issues.
+support@vtastic.site will only attend to membership issues.

-Support reserves the right not to attend to issues outside of membership matters.
+You might not receive a reply on issues outside of membership.

+<button onClick="location.href='mailto:support@vtastic.site'" class="button-65 button-66" role="button">Email support@vtastic.site</button>